risingwavelabs/risingwave-docs-legacy/docs/ingest/data-ingestion-dml.md

 DML operations can be used for data ingestion in RisingWave in the following ways:

-- **INSERT**: To add new data to a normal table (i.e. table without connector settings) in RisingWave.
+- **INSERT**: To add new data to a table.

-- **UPDATE**: To modify existing data in a normal table in RisingWave.
+- **UPDATE**: To modify existing data in a table.
+Remember that updates are not processed for sources and append-only tables.

-- **DELETE**: To remove data from a normal table in RisingWave.
+- **DELETE**: To remove data from a table.
+Note that deletes are not processed for sources and append-only tables.

+## Common use cases for using DML for data ingestion

+DML operations can be used for data ingestion in RisingWave in the following scenarios:

+- **Data correction**

+  If there are errors in the data ingested into RisingWave, you can use DML statements to correct these errors.
+For example, you can use an UPDATE statement to correct inaccurate data.
+However, remember that updates and deletes are not processed for sources and append-only tables in RisingWave.
+More details can be found here(create-source).

+- **Data deletion**

+  If some data should not have been ingested into RisingWave, you can use a DELETE statement to remove this data.
+Again, note that deletes are not processed for sources and append-only tables.

+- **Data insertion**

+  If you need to add additional data to RisingWave, you can use an INSERT statement.
+This is particularly useful for adding small amounts of data without needing to create a new data source.
+However, for large amounts of data, consider creating a source or declaring append only on a table, as discussed in the best practices.

+- **Data transformation**

+  You can use DML statements to transform the data in RisingWave.
+For example, you can use an UPDATE statement to change the format of a date column.
+Remember to create indexes on the columns used in the select statement and the where condition to optimize the performance of these transformations.

+- **Testing and development**

+  During testing and development, it's often easier to use DML statements to insert test data into RisingWave rather than setting up data sources.
+However, be mindful of the resources allocated to each query, as discussed in the FAQ.

 ## Best practices for using DML for data ingestion

 When using DML for data ingestion, consider the following best practices:

-1. **Batch operations**: Group together multiple DML operations to improve performance.
-2. **Use prepared statements**: If the same DML operation is executed multiple times, use a prepared statement to improve performance.
-3. **Error handling**: Include error handling in your DML operations to handle any issues that might occur during data ingestion.
-4. **Use transactions**: Group together DML operations that need to be executed together into a transaction to maintain data integrity.
+- **Use DML for small amounts of data**

+  For large amounts of data, consider creating a source or declaring `append-only` on a table.
+See details in [When to create a source or declare append only on a table?](1234567890docs.risingwave.com).

+- **Choosing between Source, Table, and Append-Only Table**

+  When connecting to an external upstream system, consider the trade-off between storage space and the ability to modify data.
+If data modification within RisingWave is not required, consider declaring the data as a source or an append-only table to save storage space.
+Sources and append-only tables do not process updates or deletes, which can lead to performance optimization.
+If the data is frequently changing and needs to be updated or deleted, consider using a table.
+If the data is immutable (like transactions), consider using a source or an append-only table.

+- **Consider Indexes**

-5. **Consider indexes**: If the ingested data is frequently queried, consider creating indexes on the queried columns to improve query performance.
+  If the ingested data is frequently queried, consider creating indexes on the queried columns to improve query performance, as discussed in the [best practices](https://docs.risingwave.com/docs/current/best-practices/).

+- **Use Transactions**

+  Group together DML operations that need to be executed together into a transaction to maintain data integrity.
+See details in [Transactions](/concepts/transactions.md).

+- **Avoid Large Transactions**

+  While transactions ensure data integrity, large transactions can lock up resources and impact performance.
+Try to keep transactions as small and short as possible.

+- **Optimize for Write Operations**

+  If you're frequently using DML operations for data ingestion, consider optimizing your RisingWave configuration for write operations.
+This could involve adjusting resource allocation, as discussed in the FAQ.

+- **Monitor Performance**

-6. **Monitor performance**: Regularly monitor the performance of your DML operations and make adjustments as necessary.
+  Regularly monitor the performance of your DML operations and make adjustments as necessary, as discussed in the [FAQ](https://docs.risingwave.com/docs/current/faq/).

-## Common use cases for using DML for data ingestion

-DML operations can be used for data ingestion in RisingWave in the following scenarios:

-1. **Data correction**: Use UPDATE to correct errors in the ingested data.
-2. **Data deletion**: Use DELETE to remove data that should not have been ingested.
-3. **Data insertion**: Use INSERT to add additional data to RisingWave, especially when adding small amounts of data.
-4. **Data transformation**: Use DML operations to transform the data in RisingWave.
-5. **Testing and development**: During testing and development, use DML operations to insert test data into RisingWave.

-Remember, these are general use cases and might need to be adjusted based on your specific needs and data.
+- **Materialized Views**

+  When creating materialized views, consider the nature of the data.
+If the data is frequently changing, use a table.
+If the data is immutable, use a source or an append-only table.